danielyhwang/danielyhwang.github.io/_pages/about.md

 ---

 Hello!
 I'm a third-year Math PhD student at [Georgia Tech](https://math.gatech.edu).
 I am interested in algebra, algebraic combinatorics, and algebraic geometry, and am currently working on problems in Ehrhart Theory.
 My advisor is [Josephine Yu](https://sites.gatech.edu/josephineyu/).
 I am also a continuing student intern at [Los Alamos National Laboratory](https://lanl.gov) under [Laura Monroe](https://www.linkedin.com/in/laurammonroe).
+I am generously supported by a [GAANN Fellowship](https://cos.gatech.edu/gaann-math) for the 2024-2025 Academic Year (beginning January 2025).

 I was born in Daegu, South Korea and raised in Charlotte, North Carolina.
 Prior to attending Georgia Tech, I attended undergraduate at [Duke](https://duke.edu), where I completed my [senior thesis](https://dukespace.lib.duke.edu/dspace/handle/10161/26428) under my undergraduate advisor [Margaret Regan](https://margaretregan.com).

-Other than doing math, I write & perform stand-up comedy, play board & video games (most recently SushiGo!
-Party and Super Mario Galaxy), enjoy tennis, running, and weightlifting, and scour seminars (and the larger Atlanta region) for food.
-I also try to dabble in various other hobbies and organizations if I have the time.
+Other than doing math, I write & perform stand-up and improv comedy, play board & video games, enjoy tennis, running, and weightlifting, and scour seminars (and the larger Atlanta region) for food.
+I also try to dabble in various other events, hobbies, and organizations if I have the time.

 As of August 2024, I am the Graduate Student Representative for the School of Mathematics Graduate Committee and a member of the Graduate Student Council.
 Prior to this position, I served one year as an organizer for the 2024 edition of [High School Math Day](https://hsmd.math.gatech.edu).